 The surrounding feng shui of your home refers to the air, land, and water that has the ability to impact both you and your home.
 To understand this easier, let me give you some extreme examples.

 For those that haven’t been to these cities, Orlando is hot and humid, Los Angeles is dry and sunny, and Seattle just rains constantly.

 As you might have guessed, weather has a big impact on our mood.
 A friend of mine who just recently moved to Los Angeles from London (also a city with non-stop rain) mentioned how seeing the sun everyday just brightens his mood.
 “The day just starts better” was what he said exactly.
 On the contrary, some studies suggest that chronic rain is correlated with depression.
-Here’s an article by John Grohol, Doctor of Psychology, about weather, mood, and suicide, along with eight references if you’re into the topic.

 The weather also impacts us in other ways.
 For instance, some people may develop skin rashes from humid environments, while others will experience dry skin in places like Los Angeles.
 Also, molds grow more easily in humid environments, and their impact on our health varies from nasal stiffness, throat irritation, coughing, and many others.
 Here’s what the Center for Disease Control and Prevention (part of U.S. Department of Health and Services) have to say about mold.